jimthemighty/platform-scaffold/web/DEVELOPING.md

 ## Swapping Integration Managers

-Note: This should make it's way into the Tutorial eventually, but this is here for now.
+Note: This should make its way into the Tutorial eventually, but this is here for now.

 ### Running against custom Merlin's connector: